Growth of automorphisms of virtually special groups: Enhanced JSJ trees

 We perform this refinement for all $\mc{O}$--orbits of vertex groups of $T'$, and call $G\acts T$ the result.
 We claim that $T$ is the $G$--tree that we are looking for.
-For this, we are only left to show that the non--QH vertex groups of $T$ satisfy the required rigidity properties.
-In turn, this simply amounts to showing that each non--QH vertex-stabiliser $W$ of one of the actions $V\acts T_V$ is $(\mc{Z}(G),\mc{H})$--rigid in $G$, and additionally $(\mc{Z}(W),\mc{H}|_W)$--rigid in itself if $\mc{H}$ contains all cyclic subgroups of $G$ whose $G$--conjugacy class has finite $\mc{O}$--orbit.
+Ignoring part~(4) for the moment, we only need to show that the non--QH vertex groups of $T$ satisfy the required rigidity properties.
+In turn, this simply amounts to showing that each non--QH vertex-stabiliser $W$ of one of the actions $V\acts T_V$ is $(\mc{Z}(G),\mc{H})$--rigid in $G$, and additionally $(\mc{Z}(W),\mc{H}|_W)$--rigid in itself if $\mc{H}\supseteq{\rm Cyc}_{\mc{O}}(G)$.

 Thus, let $W$ be a vertex-stabiliser of $V\acts T_V$.
 Clearly, $W$ is $(\mc{Z}_s(G),\mc{H})$--rigid in $G$, since $W$ is contained in $V$, which has this property.
 In addition, $W$ is $(\mc{Z}_c(G),\mc{H})$--rigid in $G$, because it is $(\mc{Z}_c(V),\mc{H}|_V)$--rigid in $V$ by construction.
 This shows that $W$ is $(\mc{Z}(G),\mc{H})$--rigid in $G$.